mel-project/docs.themelio.org/content/specifications/consensus-spec.md

 ## Proof of stake

 Stakers lock up **Sym**, a token that is used only for proof-of-stake.
-On chain, this is represented by coins of denomination `DENOM_TSYM`, and similar to the mel, 1,000,000 on-chain units (µsym) equals "one sym".
+On chain, this is represented by coins of denomination `Denom::Sym`, and similar to the mel, 1,000,000 on-chain units (µsym) equals "one sym".

 Compared to most other PoS mechanisms, Themelio's PoS has two uncommon features:

 - Stakers precommit to how long to lock up their syms.
 There is no mechanism for early withdrawal.
 - The period of time in which a staker has voting power is not perfectly aligned with the time in which the syms are locked up.
-Instead, voting power always stays constant within an **epoch** of 100,000 blocks (~ 34 days).
+Instead, voting power always stays constant within an **epoch** of 200,000 blocks (~ 69 days 10 hours).

 Both of these features are designed to mitigate the "weak subjectivity" problem and maximize security and usability for clients.
 We will discuss the detailed mechanics in a subsequent section.